-We often see insiders buying up shares in companies that perform well over the long term.
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 On the other hand, we'd be remiss not to mention that insider sales have been known to precede tough periods for a business.
-So before you buy or sell North American Construction Group Ltd. (TSE:NOA), you may well want to know whether insiders have been buying or selling.
+So shareholders might well want to know whether insiders have been buying or selling shares in North American Construction Group Ltd. (TSE:NOA).

 North American Construction Group Insider Transactions Over The Last Year